ebeninca/fip16/README.md

 - CONCACAF Gold Cup not showing on tables full screen, same problem of AFC Asian Cup, still playable.
 - FIFA CWC Cup has been generated in AUG 26, Libertadores champion have to wait an entire year to participate, Is it possible to change this date to earlier DEC?

-- v62 CAF Real Madrid (as ukraine national team manager): ukraine isn't in the euro qualifiers competition
 - v62 CAF Al Ahly (as saudi arabia national team manager): shows "Copa America" table instead of "AFC Asian Cup" table.
 Not crashing, competition still playable. (not showing on original version too)

 ## Future Features:

 - Adjust prize money for all competitions
-- Revisit FIFA WC Qualifiers to avoid any kind of TBD and do a better slot definition
+- Revisit FIFA WC Qualifiers >> AFC Asian CUP, AFCON, Conmebol qual
-- Test CONCACAF Gold Cup without New Zealand

 - Try code 4004 (random) for AFCON
 - test tournaments in tournaments mode ASIAN CUP (verify the ids before execution):